KevinRionaldo/Worker-s-Attendance/README.md

 # Worker-s-Attendance

-1.Install Node.js: Make sure you have Node.js installed on your machine.
+1. Install Node.js: Make sure you have Node.js installed on your machine.
 You can download it from the official website: Node.js Downloads.

 2. Install the required dependencies using the following command: npm install express body-parser jsonwebtoken